kaievns/the-log/posts/lead/drafts/on-managing-quality.md

 And conversely, operating on a level below best practice is basically throwing the money into the wind.
-The main reason why situations like that exist is because the company leadership never bothered to count the cost of poor quality and the expenses that go into maintaining poor quality applications largely go unnoticed.
+The main reason why situations like that exist is because the company leadership never bothered to count the cost of poor quality, and the expenses that go into maintaining poor quality applications largely go unnoticed.